PicoCreator/2nd-brain/A - TechTalkCTO/P - Random Thoughts/Founders note on GPT-3-5/random-notes.md

 It literally took us less time to build a proof-of-concept AI using data for our priopriatry use case, then it took me to write this article.

+---

 ## Notes that didn't fit in

 In the AI / ML industry, the ability for a LLM to quickly learn new concepts and apply them is quantified and measured by tests called "Zero-Shot", "One-Shot" and "Few-Shot" learnings.

-In the AI / ML industry, the ability for a text based model, to quickly learn a new concept, is benchmarked using, zero-shot, one-shot, and few-shot training.
-These are formal technical terms to describe an AI ability to learn quickly with really small datasets, that can be benchmarked against one another.

 Generally the better the AI does in these test, the less data you need to train it for your use case.

-In my oppinion: This make sense in hindsight - who would have thought then a Neural Network modeled after humans, would like humans benefit from the T-Shape education model.
+> In my oppinion: This make sense in hindsight - who would have thought then a Neural Network modeled after humans, would like humans benefit from the T-Shape education model.
 Where a large breadth of generalised knowledge, help improve ones ability to learn specialised knowledge in one are of expertise. (this statement is not backed by any data)

+swyx also does an excellent job in trying to consolidate various information, in this rapidly chaotic and growing space
+- The Day The AGI Was Born: https://lspace.swyx.io/p/everything-we-know-about-chatgpt
+- How Open Source is eating AI: https://lspace.swyx.io/p/open-source-ai
+- His live AI notes: https://github.com/sw-yx/ai-notes/blob/main/TEXT.md#chatgpt

 ## Sources and citations